 Mark Springer caught it in action in May, 2006.

-may be the only surviving US&S wigwag in the wild.
-Until now it was thought
+only surviving US&S wigwag in the wild.
+Until now it was thought that

-that none existed except in museums and private displays.
-While
+none existed except in museums and private displays.
+While the photo

-the photo was not taken recently (the building in the background has
+was not taken recently (the building in the background has since been

-since been demolished), Gordon visited this spot during mid January and testifies
+demolished), Gordon visited this spot during mid January and testifies that

-that the wigwag is still alive and well.
-This is pretty big news and
+the wigwag is still alive and well.
+This is pretty big news and we

-we hope to have more photos of this rare beast soon.
-It is located
+hope to have more photos of this rare beast soon.
+It is located on

-on 3rd Street in Joplin, Mo. on the former Frisco line.
-Frisco was known
+3rd Street in Joplin, Mo. on the former Frisco line.
+Frisco was known for

 it is also the last wigwag left in Missouri.